 LTV= 34.6% ($225,000 divided by $650,000)

-This means that the Loan, expressed as a percentage to the value of the property is 34.6%.
-The higher the Loan-to-value ratio, the greater the lending risk because the protective equity declines as the LTV increases.
+This means that the Loan, expressed as a percentage of the value of the property is 34.6%.
+The higher the loan-to-value ratio, the greater the lending risk because the protective equity declines as the LTV increases.

 Example: A single-family home with 4 bedrooms and 2.5 baths is valued at $425,000.